vish9812/analog/README.md

 # Analog

-Analog is a powerful tool designed for analyzing and visualizing log files.
+Analog is a powerful tool designed for analyzing the log files.
 It provides several features to help you efficiently work with your log data.
-Whether you need to identify common patterns, compare logs from different versions of your application, or filter logs based on various criteria, this app has you covered.
+Whether you need to identify common patterns, compare logs from different versions, or filter logs based on various criteria, this app has you covered.

 ## Features

+### CLI

+Manage _multiple_ log files directly from the command line with the Analog CLI tool.

+For details, refer to its [README.md](https://github.com/vish9812/analog/blob/main/src/cmd/README.md) file.

+### Web UI

 - **Summary View**: Quickly gain insights into your log file with the Summary View.
 It provides frequencies of the following key aspects: